 - Preheat oven to 180C / 350F / 160C fan forced.
 Grease and line a 20cm (8 inch) round springform tin with baking paper.

-- Beat the butter and sugar together until light and creamy, then add the yolks, one at time until fully combined and the mixture looks fluffy.
+- Beat the butter and sugar together until light and creamy, then add the yolks and beat well to combine.
 Add the vanilla, zest and juice and beat until incorporated.

-- Now, whisk the egg whites until soft peak stage.
-Add 1/3 of the egg whites to the batter and mix through.
-Add the last 2/3 in 2 parts but just fold through in gentle, measured folds until all combined.
+- Add 1/3 of the egg whites to the batter and mix through to loosen it.
+Add the last 2/3 in 2 parts but just fold through gently until all combined.
 Keep the mixing to a minimum to keep as much air in the mix as possible.

 - I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)

-- Not all baking powders are created equal - double check that yours does not contain gluten if you are after a GF desserts
+- Not all baking powders are created equal - double check that yours does not contain gluten if you specifically want this to be gluten free.

 - For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales like these are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).